Kadri scores in OT in return, Avs move to brink of title

 Even if the two-time defending champion Tampa Bay Lightning don’t believe it should have counted.

-Without specifically saying Tampa Bay felt Colorado had too many men on the ice for the winning goal, Lightning coach Jon Cooper suggested the goal should not have been allowed.
+Without specifically saying Tampa Bay felt Colorado had too many men on the ice just ahead of the final score, Lightning coach Jon Cooper suggested the game-winning goal should not have been allowed.

 “We’re all in this together.
 Players, coaches, refs, everybody.
 But this one is going to sting much more than others,” Cooper said.